There was an error with your log in

 Manaslu Circuit, village and mountain peak

-• Head towards Cho Chnda, so you can reach the ablation valley on the north side of Larkya glaciers.
-Walk across the moraines of the glacier, making a gradual ascent which becomes steeper only in the last part.
-From the top, the panorama is spectacular: Himlung Himal, Cheo Hima, Kang Kuru, and the Annapunra II—all above 6,800 m (22,310 ft).
-You’ll be welcomed by colorful Tibetan flags encircling the “Congratulations for the Success” sign at the top of the Larkya Pass.
-This achievement will be greeted with the relief of descending into the valley and the tea house, where you’ll spend the night.
+• Let’s head towards Cho Chnda, so we can reach the ablation valley on the north side of Larkya glaciers.
+We will walk across the moraines of the glacier, making a gradual ascent which becomes steeper only in the last part.
+From the top, the panorama is spectacular: Himlung Himal, Cheo Hima, Kang Kuru, and the Annapurna II—all above 6,800 m (22,310 ft).
+We’ll be welcomed by colorful Tibetan flags encircling the “Congratulations for the Success” sign at the top of the Larkya Pass.
+This achievement will be greeted with the relief of descending into the valley and the tea house, where we’ll spend the night.

 Meals: Breakfast, lunch, and dinner